 You will be kept informed of the progress of your application throughout the application process.
-We will contact you directly if we wish to invite you to one of our interview days following supervisor nominations in late 2018.
+We will contact you directly if we wish to invite you to one of our interview days following supervisor nominations in mid-May 2021.

-If you are invited to attend one of our interview days, you will be notified directly by email.
-Candidates outside of the UK can be interviewed by Skype where possible.
+If you are invited to one of our interview days, you will be notified directly by email.
+Interviews for this recruitment cycle will be conducted via Zoom.

 The MRC DTP Recruitment Committee will assess applicants based on CV, academic record and references.
-Interview panels will consist of four academic staff from across the University.
+Interview panels will consist of up to four academic staff from across the University.

-You will be required to give a short presentation (not exceeding 10 minutes) outlining any research experience you may have (eg an undergraduate project) or on the MRC DTP project you are interested in.
+You will be required to give a short presentation (not exceeding 10 minutes) outlining any research experience you may have (such as an undergraduate project) or on the MRC DTP project you are interested in.
 Presentations can be made in PowerPoint format or verbally.

 If you have any queries about the interview, please contact firstname.lastname@example.org.

 If you are not nominated by a supervisor for a panel interview, then we will notify you directly that your application is unsuccessful.